Become a Peer Coach

 Peer coaches work primarily with students who are placed on scholastic probation, have mid-term deficiencies, or are directly referred to SSC by faculty and staff.

 All peer coaches must have successfully completed an upper division course, MFTS 365: Current Approaches to Peer Assistance.
-You may apply to be a peer coach while concurrently taking MFTS 365.
 Students selected as peer coaches must then enroll in MFTS 366: Applied Experience in Peer Assistance in which they receive ongoing training and intensive supervision throughout their experience.

 For detailed descriptions of the required courses, download the following PDF file: MFTS 365 and MFTS 366